 In the example below, we have three brand colors: the first two match the Medium color signal level, while the third one is lighter and matches the Low signal:

 Whenever you click to change to a different color palette, the system’s first priority is to maintain the color signal level and not affect the page hierarchy.

 If you intend to use your brand color precisely, a secondary click to the same color palette will activate your brand color by adjusting the color signal level to match.

 Until now, we’ve talked about blocks as an isolated piece on your page.
 But you can imagine that, throughout a page, those blocks live nearby or even inside other larger blocks.

 One of the goals of the Color Signal tool is to help you easily signal attention to important information within a page using the power of color.
 This means that you should first prioritize your content and then use color to highlight the most important parts.

 Note that the power of color to draw attention to essential parts of your content is heightened when used sparingly.
 If the majority of the page content gets a High signal, then this tool becomes less effective.

 Below is an example of how blocks with various color signal levels stack together and create the page hierarchy.
 Note that all parts of a page support a certain color signal, including the Header and Footer.

-	As you can see, a higher color signal level does not always mean a darker color (this is the case for the Second Inner Block featured in the image above).
-Since the color system considers all the elements nearby, its purpose is to use the color signal level as an indicator for how much attention you want on an element.
+As you can see, a higher color signal level does not always mean a darker color but a higher contrast with the surrounding blocks (this is the case for the Second Inner Block featured in the image above).
+Since the color system considers all the elements nearby, its purpose is to use the color signal level as an indicator for how much attention you want to draw to an element.
 In cases where the block behind it uses a darker background, the system will use a lighter color to ensure maximum contrast and drive attention right where you want it.